Project: AgPICKS: Agricultural Performance Indicator and Context Knowledge System

 Workplan

 The project is operating on a 5-year workplan in coordination with the 2022 LTAR Strategic Plan.
-In line with the 5-year workplan, the Indicators Working Group has opened the floor for a round of suggestions on Framework v.2022.
-A Suggestion Box will be open January – April 2023.
-The Indicators Working Group will consider all input to develop a new consensus-based version (v.2023) to be used to build the tools.
-See Basecamp, LTAR-All, to access the Suggestion Box.
+The Indicators Working Group opened the floor for a round of suggestions on Framework v.2022.
+The Indicators Working Group considered all input to develop a new consensus-based version (v.2024) to be used to build a suite of user tools in the Agricultural Performance Indicator and Context Knowledge System (AgPICKS).

 References